| Title: | Efficient Plotting of Large-Sized Data |

 to construct a data frame of a trace.

-column represents whether the attributes are the data.
+data column represents whether the attributes are the data.

-attributes represents default values of the attributes.
+default attributes represents default values of the attributes.

 When constructing a data frame of a trace, default values are used